WKNR: Beautiful music format

 WJW and Top 40-formatted WIXY entered 1970 as the dominant AM stations in the Cleveland market, while WJW commanded 25% of all revenue in the Cleveland market between 1965 and 1970.
 Storer had estimated that WJW's audience resided in the suburbs and were more affluent in comparison to other stations.
 WJW enjoyed a disproportionately large audience of people aged 18 and older in ratings surveys, even as their target demo was supposed to be 35–plus; conversely, WIXY attracted an equally disproportionate audience of people 35 and older.
 This disparity was caused by considerable overlap between WJW and WIXY's playlist, with WJW having played eleven songs that were listed on WIXY's weekly music survey at the end of 1970, motivating Jack G. Thayer to relaunch WGAR with an adult contemporary format in September 1970.
 WJW's penchant for attracting a contemporary audience despite the MOR format persisted into 1973, with then-program director Bob West implementing a color-coded playlist driven by current songs picked by air talent enthusiasm, oldies and lesser-known songs by established artists.
-West also began adding international recordings into the playlist, including songs recorded in Poland, China, Germany and Africa, believing that they didn't sound out of place with WJW's regular format.
+West also began adding international recordings into the playlist, including songs recorded in Poland, China, Germany and Africa, believing that they did not sound out of place with WJW's regular format.

 While Ed Fisher continued to attract strong ratings in morning drive, WGAR, along with FM beautiful music stations, slowly began to erode WJW's overall standing in the market.
 One of those stations happened to be the former WCJW, which Storer sold along with Philadelphia's WPNA to SJR in April 1971 for a combined $1.4 million and was relaunched as WQAL one month later.
 The sale was part of a dispersal of Storer's FM properties over the previous year, with their Los Angeles FM being the only one left.
-In the February 1971 Pulse ratings survey, WDOK was the only FM station to place among the top 10 stations in ratings surveys; by March 1974, WQAL and WDOK were ranked #2 and #3 overall behind talk-formatted WERE, with WGCL-FM and WMMS also charting, but Ed Fisher still placed at second in morning drive.
+In the February 1971 Pulse ratings survey, WDOK was the only FM station to place among the top 10 stations in ratings surveys; by March 1974, WQAL and WDOK were ranked No. 2 and No. 3 overall behind talk-formatted WERE, with WGCL-FM and WMMS also charting, but Ed Fisher still placed at second in morning drive.
 Carl Reese had been offered positions at FM stations, but declined them all, citing a personal lack of interest in FM formats.
 WJW experimented in afternoons starting in 1973 with a music-and-talk show fronted by Ronn Owens, but his show ended after WJW committed to a "more music" presentation that emphasized "adult music" over MOR.
 WIXY, the market's last remaining AM Top 40 outlet, also converted to adult contemporary as WMGC in 1976; at the same time, WJW began to operate at a loss financially.